• Skip to primary navigation

 Pie crust is easy to make and what I've found is the more often I make pie crust, the better I get at rolling out the dough.

 You'll need two pie crusts for this recipe.
 One for the bottom, the other to top your strawberry rhubarb pie.
-I like to use a homemade pie crust, but there's no harm in buying your crust at the grocery store.

 A baked strawberry rhubarb pie, out of the oven.